RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/index.md

 <!-- trees -->

 Seasons 19 has received a new system for tree visuals: custom shaders.
 Together with GIANTS, the team has created new shaders and special custom textures.
-The trees now gradually change their looks, instead of the sudden color switch in Farming Simulator 17.
+The trees gradually change their looks, instead of the sudden color switch in Farming Simulator 17.
 The leaves grow in spring until fully grown in summer, after which they will brown for autumn.
 The color of the tree depends on the time of year, the tree and on the weather.

 <!-- Lighting -->